Kylie Jenner is just one celebrity who loves to trick us all and change her hair up with a wig regularly.

 Not just great for making a fashion statement though, wigs are a great option for women for a whole host of reasons.

 “Wigs are, of course, also a great option for anybody who might be experiencing issues with hair loss; a custom wig can be made to look incredibly realistic and to fit the client’s exact requirements, so nobody would ever guess it wasn’t your own hair,” says celebrity wig maker Carl Bembridge.

-To mark Alopecia Awareness Month we found out everything you need to know about wearing wigs.
+We found out everything you need to know about wearing wigs.